-

 Conditions not covered by SOP

-• Coronary atherosclerosis, coronary atheroma, or “coronary artery disease” not resulting in a cardiac disability. e.g. coronary atherosclerosis found on investigation but no evidence of angina or other ischaemia.
-This should be determined No Incapacity Found (NIF).
+- Coronary atherosclerosis, coronary atheroma, or coronary artery disease without ischaemia- e.g. coronary atherosclerosis found on investigation but there is no evidence of angina or infarction etc. #

 Clinical onset

-Clinical onset of IHD will be either the first occurrence of symptoms that are subsequently confirmed to be due to IHD, or the first detection of a cardiac disability due to IHD on investigation.
-A finding of asymptomatic coronary atherosclerosis (e.g. on CT scan or angiography) does not denote a clinical onset of IHD.
+The clinical onset of ischaemic heart disease (IHD) is defined as either the first occurrence of symptoms subsequently confirmed to be attributable to IHD, or the initial detection of cardiac dysfunction due to IHD through investigation.
+The incidental finding of asymptomatic coronary atherosclerosis (e.g. on CT scan or angiography) does not constitute a clinical onset of IHD.

 Clinical worsening